 Any Contracting State may, if the European patent as granted, amended or limited by the European Patent Office is not drawn up in one of its official languages, prescribe that the proprietor of the patent shall supply to its central industrial property office a translation of the patent as granted, amended or limited in one of its official languages at his option or, where that State has prescribed the use of one specific official language, in that language.
 The period for supplying the translation shall end three months after the date on which the mention of the grant, maintenance in amended form or limitation of the European patent is published in the European Patent Bulletin, unless the State concerned prescribes a longer period.

 Speaking of official fees, these are not very high, compared to the official fees that the proprietor had paid before the European Patent Office.
-To the day of uploading this post, the official fee to be paid before the Spanish Patent and Trademark Office for filing the validation of a European granted patent is of 272,79 EUR for the first 22 pages; and 10,97 EUR for each additional page.
-It is worth noting that no official fees are charged depending on the number of claims, unlike EPO’s practice; which is good news.
+The official fee to be paid before the Spanish Patent and Trademark Office for filing the validation of a European granted patent is of 278,28 EUR for the first 22 pages; and of 11,19 EUR for each additional page.
+It is worth noting that no official fees are charged depending on the number of claims, unlike EPO’s practice.

 Renewals before the Spanish PTO (both for national patents and for European patents validated in Spain) are due every year beforehand (apart from the first two renewals from the patent application, which are included, both in EPO and in the Spanish PTO); payable from the last day of the month of the anniversary of the date of application of the patent, within a deadline of three months from that date.
 Renewals after such term of three months can be paid within an additional term of six months, under the payment of a surcharge on official fees.
 Thus, nine months from the due date seems to be a more than reasonable term for the proprietor to preserve its file.